 Snake Island is essentially a long sandbank, shaped like a snake.
-The sandbank connects the island to mainland.
+The sandbank connects the island to the mainland.
 It’s very popular to take a walk in the sea and swim here, but beware – due to it’s unique look it tends to be quite popular!

 3. Entalula Island

 Arriving on this island was an absolute dream.
 This is where our lunch was served and it really couldn’t be more perfect!
-We spend about 1,5 hour here and max 2 boats parked there at the same time!
-We ate, swam, sunbathe and hung out.
+We spend about 1,5 hours here and a max of 2 boats parked there at the same time!
+We ate, swam, sunbathe, and hung out.
 This island is usually part of tour B and just as we were leaving the location, about 10 boats, with around 30 people in each, arrived.
-Wow, we were very happy to be leaving and can’t even imagine how crowded that tiny beach was afterwards.
+Wow, we were very happy to be leaving and can’t even imagine how crowded that tiny beach was afterward.
 Yet another advantage to the private tour!

 4. Shimizu Island

 5. 7 Commando Beach

 Combination and party boat tours are currently forbidden in El Nido.
 This new policy has been implemented to help minimize the negative impact of tourism in El Nido.
 These attempts are made to limit the number of tourists visiting El Nido’s most popular destinations (Big Lagoon, Small Lagoon, Secret Beach).
 You will find that there are still tour offices going around this rule though.